codescape/jira-scrum-poker/readme.md

 * If your Jira is running on Java 7 or older you should use the latest 1.3.16 version.
 * If your Jira version is older than Jira 6.4 you should consider updating your Jira instance ;)
 * If neither of those two rules applies you can use the latest and greatest version of Scrum Poker!

+## Supported Languages

+The Scrum Poker plugin supports the following languages and defaults to English translation if the user has another language configured in his Jira profile:

+* English
+* German

 ## Development